dobryakov/rails-backbone-sse/README.markdown

 I was looking for the good solutions to organize realtime updates to web application in the most elegant way.
 I wanted to implement this: if you change some data (a model) at frontend - it will be changed at backend by "eventually consistent" principle.
 And if you change some data at backend - it will be changed at frontend (exactly!) in similar way.

+There are a blog post on this topic: [Microservices in a frontend](http://www.dobryakov.net/blog/21/)

 Why not ...?
 ------------